sayan0506/Siamese-Network-Implementation-On-MNIST-Data-Using-Keras/README.md

  * All the three images are passed through the model and we get three embedding for the three images(Anchor, Positive, Negative) corresponding to each example.
  * The three instances of the EmbedddingModel from the three images are shared instances of same model, i.e parameters are shared and are updated for the three paths simultaneously.

+ The network architecture consists of three input images, are passes through a sequential network, which gives total 192 outputs(64 for each A, P, N type images) through a concatenated output layer.
+The Siamese Network structure is shown below:

 # Triplet Loss

 A loss function that tries to pull the Embeddings of Anchor and Positive Examples closer, and tries to push the Embeddings of Anchor and Negative Examples away from each other.
 Root mean square difference between Anchor and Positive examples in a batch of N images are calculated in that loss.
+Based on that loss Siamese Network is backpropagated, and tuned using Adam optimization technique.

+* The custom batches of triplets are created for training
+* Triplets are trained for 10 epochs and 2048 batches
+* After the training is done, 10 embeddings of 10 images corresponding to 10 digits are stores in a dictionary
+* Then, random images from test data are picked and recognized using a difference function with the help of a threshold
+* It performs with a decent accuracy, but more modification needed.

+* The details implementation and calculations can be found in the **[Collab Notebook](https://github.com/sayan0506/Siamese-Network-Implementation-On-MNIST-Data-Using-Keras-/blob/master/Create_a_Saimese_Network_with_Triplet_Loss_in_Keras.ipynb)**

+# Reference

+* The project is inspired from Convolution Neural Network course of [Deep Learning Specialization Coursera](https://www.coursera.org/learn/convolutional-neural-networks/) by **Prof. Andrew Ng**.